-– This year’s report shows that the positive development in the experienced stability of mobile broadband networks, which we reported the last two years, have continued in 2016, says Ahmed Elmokashfi, responsible for the report.
-Users experience fewer service disconnects, less packet loss and almost no large scale outages.
-Half of the measured connections now enjoy a 99.99% uptime.
-Much of this positive development can be attributed to the fast and ubiquitous rollout of 4G.
+This year’s report shows that the positive development in the experienced stability of mobile broadband networks, which we reported the last three years, has continued in 2017, says Ahmed Elmokashfi, responsible for the report.
+Users experience fewer service outages and very low packet loss.
+At least two thirds of the measured connections now enjoy a 99.99% uptime.

 The report (in Norwegian) is available here.
 For further information about the report, please contact Ahmed Elmokashfi.